 Have you ever wanted to sew a DIY storage bench cover?
 What about a pretty…

 Have you ever wanted to make a three-tiered ruffled slipcover for a bench that looks high end?
 I have just the tutorial for you today!
+And at the end I have a fabulous suggestion for a great shortcut to making all these ruffles!

 (*This post may contain affiliate links.
 By purchasing anything from these links, I may receive a small commission at no extra cost to you.
 More information is available on my Disclosure page.)